Movable-Antenna Enhanced Multiuser Communication via Antenna Position Optimization: Introduction

-Preliminary studies on MA-enabled communication systems have validated their performance gain over conventional FPA systems in various system setups \cite{zhu2022MAmodel,ma2022MAmimo,Wong2021fluid,Wong2022fluid,chai2022protsel,khammassi2022newchann}.
-In \cite{zhu2022MAmodel}, the mechanical MA architecture and a field-response based channel model for single-MA systems were proposed, where the conditions under which the field-response based channel model becomes the well-known line-of-sight (LoS) channel, geometric channel, Rayleigh and Rician fading channel models were discussed.
+Preliminary studies on MA-enabled communication systems have validated their performance gain over conventional FPA systems in various system setups \cite{zhu2022MAmodel,ma2022MAmimo,zhu2023MAMag,zhu2023MAarray,Wong2021fluid,Wong2022fluid,chai2022protsel,khammassi2022newchann}.
+In \cite{zhu2022MAmodel}, the mechanical MA architecture and a field-response based channel model for single-MA systems were proposed, where the conditions under which the field-response based channel model becomes the well-known LoS channel, geometric channel, Rayleigh and Rician fading channel models were discussed.
 In addition, the SNR gain achieved by a single receive MA over its FPA counterpart was analyzed under both deterministic and stochastic channels.
 The analytical and simulation results revealed that the performance gain of MA systems is highly depended on the number of channel paths and the size of the spatial region for moving the antenna.
 In \cite{ma2022MAmimo}, the MA-enabled MIMO system was investigated, where the positions of MAs at Tx and Rx were jointly optimized with the covariance matrix of transmit signals for maximizing the channel capacity.
 To address this non-convex problem, an alternating optimization algorithm was developed by iteratively optimizing the position of each transmit/receive MA and the transmit covariance matrix with the other variables being fixed.
 Simulation results showed that the MA-enabled MIMO system can significantly increase the channel capacity compared to conventional FPA-enabled MIMO systems with/without antenna selection.
+In \cite{zhu2023MAMag}, the motor-based architecture for implementing MAs was presented, where the MA is installed on a three-dimensional (3D) mechanical slide driven by step motors.
+In addition, an overview of the application scenarios, technical potentials, challenges and solutions for MA-aided wireless communications was given in \cite{zhu2023MAMag}.
 The authors in \cite{Wong2021fluid} proposed an alternative implementation of MA, namely fluid antenna system (FAS), where the antenna is fabricated by using liquid metals or ionized solutions \cite{paracha2019liquid,dong2021liquid,morishita2013liquid}, and it can be placed at one of the candidate ports in a one-dimensional (1D) line space.
 By assuming uniform scattering environments, the outage probability of the single-antenna FAS was derived based on an approximation of the spatially-correlated Rayleigh fading channels.
 Then, the results were extended to multiuser systems in \cite{Wong2022fluid}, where multiple transceivers can send/receive signals simultaneously with the interference mitigated by switching the physical location of the fluid antenna at each user's Rx.
 It was shown that by using one fluid antenna moving in a line space of a few wavelengths, hundreds of users can communicate at the same time if the channel fading is sufficiently prominent in the spatial domain.
 In \cite{chai2022protsel}, the port selection for FAS was studied for approaching the maximum SNR at Rx, where the machine learning method was used to capture the implicit channel correlation between closely-spaced antenna ports so as to reduce the number of port observations.
 Considering the inaccurate channel model adopted in \cite{Wong2021fluid,Wong2022fluid,chai2022protsel}, the authors in \cite{khammassi2022newchann} proposed a new analytical approximation of the FAS channel, and the FAS channel model was shown to achieve a good performance on approximating the spatial correlation between the antenna ports, i.e., Jake's model.